UdayLab/PAMI/docs/index.md

     Default separator used in PAMI is tab space.
 However, users can override the separator with their choice.

 5. [Getting the statistics of databases](databaseStats.html)

+The performance of a mining algorithm primarily depends on the following two key factors:
+1. Distribution of items' frequencies and
+1. Distribution of transaction length

+Thus, it is important to know the statistical details of a database.
+PAMI provides inbuilt classes and functions methods to get the statistical details of a database.

    1. [Statistics of a transactional database](transactionalDatabaseStats.md)

         This program outputs the statistical details of a transactional database.
 It will also output the distribution of items' frequencies and transactional lengths.